-For the sign-on approaches listed below, the User does not need to maintain separate passwords but configuration is required to enable these alternative authentication mechanisms.
+For the sign-on approaches listed below, the User does not need to maintain a password specific to the LMS but configuration is required to enable these alternative authentication mechanisms.

-Single sign-on allows a User to navigate to the Unicorn LMS from another client site (e.g. the User’s Intranet site) without having to log into the Unicorn LMS explicitly.
+Single sign-on allows a User to navigate to the LMS from another client site (e.g. the User’s Intranet site account) without having to log into the LMS explicitly.
 The User must already be authenticated within their own site.
-This allows fluid transition between the client’s site and the Unicorn LMS.
+This allows fluid transition between the client’s site and the LMS.

-The Unicorn LMS supports single sign-on via the SAML 2.0 standard.
+The LMS supports SSO via the SAML 2.0 standard.

-The service provider relies on the identity provider (client) to identify the principal.
-At the principal's request, the identity provider passes a SAML assertion to the service provider (Unicorn LMS).
-Based on the SAML assertion, the Unicorn LMS can then authenticate the User.
+The Service Provider relies on the Identity Provider (client) to identify the principal.
+At the principal's request, the Identity Provider passes a SAML assertion to the Service Provider (The LMS).
+Based on the SAML assertion, the LMS can then authenticate the User.

-Note that it is possible to have a mix of Same Sign-on and standard login Users within the Unicorn LMS if required.
+Note that it is possible to have a mix of same sign-on and standard login Users within the LMS if required.